lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * _RSA-KEM_: {{I-D.ietf-lamps-rfc5990bis}}
 * _X25519 / X448_: [RFC8410]

-EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and interoperable algorithms, so maybe this is extranuous detail to include?
+EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and inter-operable algorithms, so maybe this is extraneous detail to include?

 The KEM combiners for each algorithm are instantiated as follows